 Wild Areas in Nevada

 Welcome to Wild Nevada.
-From the stark Black Rock Desert Wilderness to the snow capped peak of Mt.
-Charleston Wilderness towering over Las Vegas, to the golden aspen forests of the High Schells Wilderness near Ely, Nevada’s beauty is a secret we are sharing with you.
+From the stark Black Rock Desert Wilderness to the snow capped peak of Mount Charleston Wilderness towering over Las Vegas, to the golden aspen forests of the High Schells Wilderness near Ely, Nevada’s beauty is a secret we are sharing with you.

 We are so lucky that almost 90% of Nevada is public land owned by us, the citizens of this country, so we really can enjoy these special places with no “keep out” signs.
+Nevada's public lands are the traditional home of the Northern Paiute, Washoe, Monache, Western Shoshone, Shoshone-Bannock, Goshute, Southern Paiute, Hualapai, Chemehuevi, and Mojave people who have been living on and with these lands for over 400 generations.

 Our wild areas in Nevada are managed for us by the Bureau of Land Management, the Forest Service, the National Park Service and the Fish and Wildlife Service.